 Sharon Smith made headlines when she moved to file a wrongful death claim against Knoller, her husband, and the property management company as well.
-At the time, same-sex marriages were not legal in California and that meant that Smith was not permitted by statute to file a wrongful death claim.
-She eventually won the right to proceed in her claim and she later settled her claim for an undisclosed amount.
+At the time, same-sex marriages were not legal in California, and that meant that Smith was not permitted by statute to file a wrongful death claim.
+She eventually won the right to proceed with her claim, and she later settled it for an undisclosed amount.

 Fortunately for California residents, dog bite and dog attack victims do have legal remedies to pursue.
-If you or a loved one has suffered injuries due to a dog attack, contact a San Bernardino dog bites attorney at the Law Offices of Howard Craig Kornberg to discuss your dog bite case and resulting injuries.
+If you or a loved one has suffered injuries due to a dog attack, contact an attorney at the Law Offices of Howard Kornberg to discuss your dog bite case and resulting injuries.
 When dogs attack, injured victims deserve to be compensated.